- ICH GCP

 Time Frame: 8 weeks.

-Clinical response of tumors and lymph nodes to neoadjuvant PD-1 blockade alone or neoadjuvant PD-1 blockade plus TPF induction chemotherapy, as evaluated by radiographic examinations and defined by RECIST 1.1.
+Radiographic response of tumors and lymph nodes to neoadjuvant PD-1 blockade alone or neoadjuvant PD-1 blockade plus TPF induction chemotherapy were evaluated by enhanced computed tomography examinations and defined by Response Evaluation Criteria In Solid Tumors (RECIST) version 1.1.

 8 weeks.